 Now, what happens if we have data that doesn't have time on the horizontal axis?
 Such as this example.

-I'll make this chart bigger so that it's easier to read.
+We'll make this chart bigger so it's easier to read.

-So going back to my data, I'll select it, Alt+A to bring up the data tab and S S for the Sort button, and I'll sort by Revenue.
+So going back to the data, select it, press Alt+A to bring up the data tab, S+S for the sort button, and sort by revenue.

-We know that Hall is the largest, Simonson is the smallest and the position of all the other sales people in between.
+This makes it much easier to analyze the data.
+We know that Hall is the largest, Simpson is the smallest, and all the other salespeople are in-between.

 When you're plotting a chart like this, where time is not on the horizontal axis, I would always encourage you to order your data from the largest to smallest, as you can see it clearly makes a big difference when trying to interpret the chart.